 This sets a different mixer curve, changing the responsiveness of the crossfader.

 For the crossfader to work properly, you'll want to have all bused layers right after one another in the stack.

 The Crossfader is an actual mix.
 It renders all the layers assigned to buses first.
 This result is then pulled down to the first layer present in the crossfader and rendered down as a single layer in the composition stack.

 So when you're combining layers assigned to the crossfader with layers not assigned to the crossfader, you might get unexpected results.
 Things get especially weird when unassigned layers are in between assigned layers.

 With the global direction controls, you can quickly change the direction for all the clips that are currently playing.
-You can switch the direction between forwards or backwards, as well as set them all to random mode.
+You can switch the direction between forwards, pause or backwards.

 You can find the global speed and direction controls by choosing View > Show Layer Transport Controls, they then appear in the top left of the interface.